 This page includes people, places and events mentioned by American journalist William Henry Hurlbert in his 1888 political travel diary, Ireland Under Coercion: The Diary of an American.
-I am updating this list as I blog through the book.
-Entries are in alphabetical order, and some contain more than one link.
-Many of the links are to Wikipedia pages for source consistency.
-I am also linking back to my own relevant posts.
+I am updating this list as I blog through the book, with links back to the relevant post.
+Entries are in alphabetical order by last name for people, first letter for places, entities, etc. Many of the people are hyperlinked to Wikipedia pages for source consistency.
 As with the main series of blog posts, reader questions or suggestions are welcome.
 MH

 Arthur James Balfour: Chief Secretary for Ireland from March 1887 to November 1891.
 He was appointed by his uncle Robert Cecil/Lord Salisbury, a three-time U.K. prime minister whom he succeeded in 1902.
-See post 2, post 3.
+See post 2; post 3; and post 15.

 Dublin slums: Created after the Irish parliament was dissolved by the 1800 Act of Union.
 Hurlbert visited.
 See post 5.

 Patrick Ford: Irish-American journalist who advocated for Irish land reform from his New York-based Irish World newspaper.